 By Kavita Jaikissoon

-With tensions high because of the coronavirus, you would think that race would be the last thing on anyone’s mind.
-But the death of George Floyd and the central Park incident involving Christian Cooper has made it blatantly clear that not even a health crisis or a potentially crippled economy can stop racism in America.
+Still, the deaths of Breonna Taylor, George Floyd, and the Central Park incident involving Christian Cooper has made it blatantly clear that not even a public health crisis can stop racism in America.

-President of St. Francis College, Miguel Martinez-Saenz, recently released a report on Twitter about how we, as a community, can help put a stop to this.
-His words were inspiring to say the least.
+SFC President Miguel Martinez-Saenz, recently released a report on Twitter about how we, as a community, can help put a stop to this.

-In his statement, President Martinez-Saenz said that these problems we have don’t belong to any one group, but to all of us and we are all needed to “fix” these problems.
+In his statement, President Martinez-Saenz said that these problems we have don’t belong to any “one” group, but to all of us and efforts from all are necessary to “fix” these problems.

-As President Martinez-Saenz put it so eloquently, “Keep in mind, when journalists talk about they, killing them, we fail to recognize that “we” are killing “us.”
+“Keep in mind, when journalists talk about they, killing them, we fail to recognize that ‘we’ are killing ‘us.’

-Those of us who see and “experience” the problem at a distance and, in some real sense, don’t feel the lived reality of our neighbors, need to develop a compassionate attitude that leads to action.
-And, we need to understand that many of our friends, our colleagues, our students and our neighbors are hurting.
-Which means “we” are hurting.”
+“We need to understand that many of our friends, our colleagues, our students and our neighbors are hurting.
+Which means ‘we’ are hurting.”

 People are social creatures.
 We live in groups and depend on one another to survive.
 The only way we know how to live is as a community.
 We all affect each other and need each other.